- Living & Visiting

 In 2010 more than 30,000 persons were not counted in Onslow County for various reasons.
 One reason, was that they did not fill out their forms.
 In 2020, that number may be even more.

-2010 census figures have determined Onslow County’s population 170,355 and the City of Jacksonville’s population of 70,145.
-It is estimated the actual City population is 81,612, as some military living in Jacksonville were not counted.
+2020 Census figures determined Onslow County’s population is 170,355 and the City of Jacksonville’s population is 72,723 a slight increase from the 2010 count of 70,145.
+It is estimated the actual City population is around 82,000, as some military members and youth living in Jacksonville were not counted.